How Does Motorcycle Body Armor Work? Better Advanced Protection for Your Body, Find Out 6 Key Ways.

 armored-vests-agvsport

 Some of the deadliest injuries during a motorcycle crash are in the chest.
-And wearing an armored vest can help reduce injury and even save your life in the event of an accident.
+Wearing an armored vest can help reduce injury and even save your life in the event of an accident.
 The vests fit over your torso perfectly and offer excellent protection to your chest, front, and back.

 Armored vests feature a rugged, abrasion-resistant thermoplastic shell on the exterior and a soft, padded interior to cushion your body from impact.

 Besides, some of these vests are designed with a polyethylene (PE) plastic shell to provide you with high impact and penetration resistance.
-They are also integrated with a viscoelastic foam to provide users with adhesive synthesis.
+They’re also integrated with a viscoelastic foam to provide users with adhesive synthesis.

 2. Armored Suits